bartolo7/React-Native-E2E-Automation/README.md

 ## 8 Run your first test in Jenksin

-The Jenkinsfile is a demo to provide you some guidance.
-It requires extra work and fine-tunning as it only runs in the master branch and I got some errors with the IOS device.
-This is the Jenkins view:
+The Jenkins file is a demo to provide you some guidance.
+It requires extra work and fine-tunning as it only runs to test (log in) with the app repo master branch and I got some errors with the IOS device.
+This is the Jenkins real view:

 ![Alt text](picture/jenkins_pipeline.png?raw=true "Title")

-It can be improve to have 2 branch master fetching APP for release candidate and development fetching APP from master.
+It can be improve by using 2 branches, one master fetching APP repo for release candidate and development fetching APP from master.
 The improvement are up to you mate!!!!

 ## 9 Improvements